 In 1994 Operation Christmas Child was amalgamated with the American led International Charity Samaritan’s Purse.
 Dave resigned from his job as Contracts Manager for a Window Installation company and became SP’s Overseas Projects Manager, delivering shoeboxes all across the world whilst developing their football programme & Second Chance programme; taking sports and games to street-children and those in juvenile detention facilities.

 From those years pioneering new programmes and visiting new countries grew the seeds for Teams4U.
 Seeing children without family or community, traumatised through abuse, war and poverty, laugh and play again through the sports programmes empowered Dave to make that the focus of T4U.

 Currently Dave is our project leader for Uganda.
-He runs our Child Sponsorship programme in Nangunga, the regional HIV/AIDS and Cervical Cancer testing we do (in collaboration with Ugandan NGO AIC) plus heading our Develop with Dignity Programme in the District of Kumi.
 Dave still leads volunteer teams all over the world, particularly into Eastern Europe and Africa.

 Dave has been nominated for and given many awards for his humanitarian work, most recently being awarded an Honorary Doctorate from Salford University.